 What are the resources of an organization?

 Hence, the decision to use all these resources perfectly and in the best possible manner is important.
-Avoiding wasting of these resources and cutting the expenses to minimum cost, however, is the main aspect of resources utilization.
+However, avoiding wasting these resources and cutting the minimum cost expense is the main resource utilization aspect.